janv93/large-trading-api/README.md

 - [ ] AI: Transformer as improvement to standard NNs (position encoding time steps)
 - [ ] Algorithm that builds strategies using multiple indicators and figuring out which combined indicators work the best
 - [ ] Improve existing algorithms since most are much too basic to make $
+- [ ] Using worker threads for multi endpoint to run backtests in parallel

 ## How to use backtests: